Selecting and Managing Underwriters for Negotiated Bond Sales

 - A requirement that the proposer provide at least three references from other public-sector clients, preferably clients where the firm provided underwriting services similar to those proposed to be undertaken as the result of the RFP.

-- Relevant experience of the firm and the individuals assigned to the issuer, and the identification and experience of the individual in charge of day-to-day management of the bond sale, including both the investment banker(s) and the underwriter(s).
+- Relevant experience and analytic capability of the firm and the individuals assigned to the issuer, and the identification and experience of the individual in charge of day-to-day management of the bond sale, including both the investment banker(s) and the underwriter(s).

-- A description of the firms bond distribution capabilities including the experience of the individual primarily responsible for underwriting the proposed bonds.
-The firms ability to access both retail and institutional investors should be described.
+- A description of the firm's bond distribution capabilities and firm's ability to access both retail and institutional investors should be described.

 - Analytic capability of the firm and assigned investment banker(s).

 - Access to sources of current market information to provide bond pricing data before, during and after the sale.